 Students submit weekly time logs documenting the hours spent at their placement agency.
 Time logs include specific documentation of the type of activity completed, number of hours per activity and total number of hours completed during the week.
 Time logs also track overall progress toward needed hours to help the student stay on track.
 Field Instructors sign all time logs.
-Time logs are also submitted to the course instructor / field liaison weekly for review of progress.
+Faculty Liaisons review time logs for progress.
+Completion of Seminar Assignments at Practicum Site